FAQ for Visitors

 Yes, sketching with pencil is permitted in the galleries.

 We recommend Ebrik Coffee Room on Level Three for coffee, snacks, and pastries.
 On-campus options include the Cox Hall food court, Kaldi’s at the Depot, and Highland Bakery at Goizueta Business School.
-In Emory Village, a short walk from campus, you’ll find Rise and Dine, Saba, Dragon Bowl, Dave’s Cosmic Subs, Falafel King, and Chipotle Mexican Grill.
-If you don’t mind a short drive, you can also try Emory Point, which offers The General Muir, Marlow’s Tavern, and Aladdin’s Mediterranean Grill among other choices.
+In Emory Village, a short walk from campus, you’ll find Wagaya, Baker Dude, Dave’s Cosmic Subs, Falafel King, Chipotle Mexican Grill, and Zoe’s, among other choices.
+If you don’t mind a short drive, you can also try Emory Point, which offers The General Muir, Marlow’s Tavern, and Aladdin’s Mediterranean Grill, among other choices.